All Episodes

 The parks will be open.

-America's cyber team, the FBI is going to be open.
+America's cyber team, the FBI, is going to be open.

 Food stamps continue.

-You know, I mean, this is this is not a shutdown.
+I mean, this is not a shutdown.

 There's no such thing.